Delaware Recount Laws

 No statutory guidance provided for counting method

-Nonmunicipal, general election recounts in Delaware are conducted under the authority of the Superior Court of each county, to which all related election materials, including voting machine tapes and tally records, are submitted at the end of each general election.
-15 DE Code § 5701.
+Nonmunicipal, general election recounts in Delaware are conducted under the authority of the Superior Court of each county, acting as the board of canvass, to which all related election materials, including voting machine tapes and tally records, are submitted at the end of each general election.
+See Title 15 of the Delaware Code (15 DE Code) § 5701.

 The Court is required to inspect these documents, and if “the documents produced do not agree or there is a complaint under oath of fraud or mistake in any such document, or if fraud, mistake or omission is apparent on the face of such document, the Court shall: (1) Open and examine the necessary voting machines and/or absentee ballot boxes; (2) Make a recount of the votes contained therein; (3) Correct any fraud, mistake or omission in any document or paper relating to the election.”
 15 DE Code § 5702(b).

-Timing: No timing for the beginning or end of the recount is specified.
+Timing: There is no timing specified for the beginning or end of the recount.
 The delivery of election materials to the court is specified in 15 DE Code § 5701 and § 5702.